joostkremers/ebib/docs/ebib-manual.md

 # @Comments

-If Ebib finds a `@comment` in a `.bib` file, it will read it and store it in the database.
-When the database is saved, all the `@comment`s will be saved with it, at the top of the file (right after the `@Preamble`.)
+If Ebib finds a `@Comment` in a `.bib` file, it will read it and store it in the database.
+When the database is saved, all the `@Comment`s will be saved with it, at the top of the file, immediately after the `@Preamble` (with the exception of a `@Comment` surrounding a `Local Variables:` block, which is saved at the end of the file).
 There is no way to edit comments, nor can you specify where in the `.bib` file a comment is placed, but they won’t be lost.

 # Managing Keywords